teaminkling/refresh-22/README.md

 ## Architecture

-This is a NextJS SSG + Serverless API app running on Cloudflare Pages and Cloudflare Workers.
+This is a NextJS SSG + Serverless API app running on Vercel and Cloudflare Workers.
 It is designed to be free to operate with small enough levels of bandwidth/computing power.

 ## Local Development